Wildfires: The Drivers Putting People and Assets At Risk

 Photo by Porter Raab / Unsplash

-• Population migration is exposing more assets to wildfire risk.
+• Population migration is increasing the number of assets exposed to wildfire risk.
 The Wildland Urban Interface (WUI) is the land area where structures and human development intermingle with undeveloped wildland or vegetative fuels, presenting greater wildfire risk.
 The WUI is the fastest-growing land use type in the contiguous United States.
 From 1990 to 2020, the number of homes in the WUI grew by 47%.
-The WUI covers only 9% of land in the U.S., but is now home to 39% of all houses in the country
+The WUI grows by approximately 2 million homes every year, and now includes nearly a third of all U.S. homes.

 • The costs associated with migration-related asset exposure are higher for certain populations.
 Unaffordable housing in urban centers has increasingly driven middle- and lower-income residents into the WUI.
-As of 2021, in the counties with the highest wildfire risk there was an overrepresentation of people of color (51%), people with disabilities (12%), and non-native English speakers (7%).
-And while all residents in the WUI will experience similar risks, differences in how certain populations are excluded from social, economic, and political structures will disproportionately impact the ability of certain households to prepare for wildfires, and in turn increase the costs associated with recovering from those wildfires.
+As of 2021, in the counties with the highest wildfire risk, there was an overrepresentation of people of color (51%), people with disabilities (12%), and non-native English speakers (7%).
+A 2025 study found that socially vulnerable populations, particularly senior citizens, face disproportionate exposure to wildfire smoke.
+And while all residents in the WUI will experience similar risks, differences in how certain populations are excluded from social, economic, and political structures will disproportionately affect the ability of certain households to prepare for wildfires and, in turn, increase the costs of wildfire recovery.

-• These population shifts have translated into more expensive fires—both in terms of fighting them and in terms of property damage.
+• These population shifts have translated into more expensive fires—both in firefighting costs and property damage.
 The U.S. Forest Service spent nearly 4x as much fighting fires in 2020 as in 1989 (after adjusting for inflation)—and those costs could rise as much as 84% by 2050.
-Meanwhile, FEMA allocated about $4.5 billion in post-wildfire disaster funding from 2016 to 2020, an 8x increase compared to the $500 million between 2001 and 2005.
+In 2025, the Department of the Interior’s Wildland Fire Management Budget rose to $1.9 billion; the requested budget for 2026 is $6.5 billion.
+Meanwhile, FEMA allocated about $4.5 billion in post-wildfire disaster funding from 2016 to 2020, an 8x increase from the $500 million allocated between 2001 and 2005.
+FEMA has allocated over $2 billion for the LA fire recovery alone.

 Driver #3: Assets that are more vulnerable to wildfires translate into higher costs.